abuseofnotation/abuseofnotation.github.io/cv.md

 * **Documented API-s** of Bosch software development libraries.
 * Wrote **tutorials**  and **code examples**
 * Developed a web-based information portal.

-Education
-==

-I have one formal education degree - a bachelor's degree in *PR and mass communication* at the *Sofia University*.

-And I also have several informal ones:

-* Design - I have a very good visual literacy, besides UX design I have done graphic design.
-I also [design typefaces](https://www.behance.net/evolutionfonts/).
-* CS and mathematics - I have been passionate about learning CS since I started working in IT, even more so since I became interested in functional programming.
-I also study mathematics as a hobby.
-Here is [a guide to category theory that I am working on](https://boris-marinov.gitbooks.io/category-theory-illustrated/content/).